datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

     .: dropbox-for-friends(+) [rclone]
     .: roommate(+) [../mock_user/DataLad-101 (git)]

-On Dropbox, a new folder, ``git-annex`` will be created for your annexed files.
+On Dropbox, a new folder will be created for your annexed files.
+By default, this folder will be called ``git-annex``, but it can be configured using the ``--prefix=<whatitshouldbecalled>`` option, as done above.
-However, this is not the location you would refer your friend or a collaborator to.
+However, this directory on Dropbox is not the location you would refer your friend or a collaborator to.
 The representation of the files in the special-remote is not human-readable -- it is a tree of annex objects, and thus looks like a bunch of very weirdly named folders and files to anyone.